Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 What are the Breed Traits and Characteristics of Labrador Retrievers?

 The Labrador Retriever is an excellent choice as a family dog.
 However, they could become destructive if they do not get enough exercise and training.
 Owners must consider that they were bred as working dogs.
 Labs that do not receive training while still young could easily drag their owners along at will when taken for a walk.
-The natural exuberance of Labrador Retrievers could be toned down with training.
+The natural exuberance of Labrador Retrievers can be toned down with training.

 Do Labrador Retrievers Love the Water?